Understand the benefits of cross-team collaboration and take our free cross-team collaboration assesment to identify improvement areas for your teams.

 - Employees who acted collaboratively stuck at their tasks 64% longer than their solitary peers, whilst also reporting higher engagement levels, lower fatigue levels and higher success rates.
 (Source: forbes.com)

-When we combine these statistics, patterns begin to form about how collaboration among employees can reduce startup failure risk.
+When we combine these statistics, patterns begin to form about how employee collaboration strategies and better collaboration among employees can reduce startup failure risk.
 When collaboration permeates the entire organisation, and forms an integral part of the company's culture there are huge benefits to your bottom line, we have defined 8 ways collaboration can help reduce startup failure risk.

 Sometimes, you just hit a wall and aren’t sure where to go or what to do next, and that is common within a startup.
 I have met thousands of startup founders, and the one thing the majority have in common is the fact they have an amazing innovation mindset, but they don't know how to overcome every challenge and problem.
 Whatever stage your startup is in, collaboration amplifies innovation.
 Whether employees, peers, your network or your customers - their combined power of collaboration can help mitigate many of the common startup failure risks.